Maison-A/Maison-A/README.md

 ### Projects
-[Horizon](https://hznoutreach.framer.website/) outreach software for campaigns of any size to make the tools needed to be competitive accessible, and centralized.
+[Horizon](https://hznoutreach.framer.website/): outreach software for campaigns of any size.